 - a.
 Timeliness: Reports or other required data shall be received on or before scheduled due dates. - b.
-Accuracy: Reports or other required data shall be prepared in strict conformity with appropriate authoritative sources and/or AHCCCS defined standards. - c.
+Accuracy: Reports or other required data shall be prepared in strict conformity with appropriate authoritative sources and/or AHCCCS defined standards.

+c.
 Completeness: All required information shall be fully disclosed in a manner that is both responsive and pertinent to report intent with no material omissions.

 The Contractor shall comply with all reporting requirements contained in this contract.
-AHCCCS requirements regarding reports report content and frequency of submission of reports are subject to change at any time during the term of the contract.
-The Contractor shall comply with all changes specified by AHCCCS.
+AHCCCS requirements regarding reports, including but not limited to, report content, report frequency, and report submission, are subject to change at any time during the term of the contract.
+The Contractor shall comply with all changes specified by AHCCCS, including those pertaining to subcontractor and provider reporting requirements.
 The Contractor shall be responsible for continued reporting beyond the term of the contract.